 - Download the Samsung USB Drivers for the Windows computer.

-Rooting the Samsung Galaxy J5 SM-J500M smartphone running on Android 6.0.1 Marshmallow using CF-Auto-Root
+How to Root Samsung Galaxy J5 SM-J500M on Android 6.0.1 Marshmallow Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy J5 SM-J500M smartphone so you can open it up and turn on the USB Debugging Mode option.